Skip to main content

 Build-Time CSS Injection

-Use tools like mjml-cli, juice, or custom PostCSS plugins to:
+Use tools like mjml, juice, or custom PostCSS plugins to:

 1. Parse design tokens from a JSON config.